solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 ## Tablet 2: Column 5. --- Expedition of Zaidu in Search of the Seer.

 Prince Zaidu on his steed now hastes away,
 Upon the plains he travelled all that day;
 Next morn the Za-Gabri he slow ascends,
 Along the mountain sides the horseman wends
-Beneath the Eri-ni/ and cliffs, and sees
+Beneath the Eri-ni,* and cliffs, and sees
 The plains and mountains o'er the misty trees
 From the wild summit, and old Khar-sak glow
 Above them all with its twin crests of snow.
 He plunges in the wild to seek the cave;
 Three days unceasing sought young Zaidu brave,

-* " Eri-ni," cedar-trees.

 And now at last within the glen he rode,
 And near approached Heabani's wild abode.
 At last he sees the seer before his home,
-And with his monster - now toward him come,
+And with his monster* now toward him come,
 That walked subdued beside the hermit seer,
 Thus they upon the rocks above appear.

+*) "Eri-ni," cedar-trees.

-" Why art thou here in warrior's array? "
+"Why art thou here in warrior's array?"
-The hermit cries. *' I know thee not! away! "
+The hermit cries.
+"I know thee not! away!"

-" O holy seer, 'tis Zaidu, from our Sar!
+"O holy seer, 'tis Zaidu, from our Sar!
 The king of Erech, chieftain Izdubar."

-" What seekest thou within my mountain lair? "
+"What seekest thou within my mountain lair?"
-Heabani angry cried. " What brings thee here?"
+Heabani angry cried.
+"What brings thee here?"

-" For thee! if true Heabani is thy name;
+"For thee! if true Heabani is thy name;
 I seek the hermit seer of wondrous fame.

-My king doth offer thee rich gifts of state^
+My king doth offer thee rich gifts of state,
 And sent me to thee here to make thee great.
 No empty honors do I seek, which void
 Of all true happiness, all men have cloyed.
 Return then to thy haunts of pleasure, pain,
 For thy king's embassy is all in vain."
 The seer returns within his lonely cave
 And leaves the prince alone the beast to brave.
 At last it slinks away within the gloom;
 No more from their wild home doth either come,

-Three days Prince Zaidu watches the dark lair.
+Three days Prince Zaidu watches the dark lair,
 But now his courage turns to blank despair:
 The seer hath changed his mind since Samas sought
 To urge him forth to leave his lonely lot.

-The prince the mountain precipice nOw climbs.
+The prince the mountain precipice now climbs,
 And peers within while clinging to the limbs
 Of stunted oaks, and views the mountain lair;
 But all in vain his calls ring on the air.
 Then mounting wearily his steed he turns
 Away, and unsuccessful thus returns.

-* A carnivorous animal supposed to have been either a lion or a tiger, more probably a lion.
+*) A carnivorous animal supposed to have been either a lion or a tiger, more probably a lion.

-COLUMN VI
-Heabani Resolves to Return to Erech
+## Tablet 2: Column 6. --- Heabani Resolves to Return to Erech.

 As Zaidu sadly turns and rides away,
 The hermit from his cave comes forth to pray:

-" Alas! hath all these wilds their charms here lost?
+"Alas! hath all these wilds their charms here lost?

-And is my hreast with wild ambition tost?
+And is my breast with wild ambition tost?
 My lonely cot I look upon with shame;
 Again I long to seek the fields of fame,
 Where luxury my remaining years
 May crown, and happiness may find --- or tears;
 'Tis true!
-I should have welcomed the bar-ru; ^
+I should have welcomed the _bar-ru_;*

-But he hath since returned to Subartu." ^
+But he hath since returned to Subartu."*
 His harp he took from its dust-covered case,
 And kissed its carved and well-remembered face;
 And tuning it, he glanced toward the wood,
 And sang his farewell ode to solitude:

 Farewell, ye mountains, woods and trees ---

-My heart doth long again for joy;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;My heart doth long again for joy;
-I love your wilds and mossy leas.
+I love your wilds and mossy leas,

-But oh, your solitude doth cloy!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But oh, your solitude doth cloy!

-I love to see the bur-khi-is ^
+I love to see the _bur-khi-is_*

-Sweep stately o'er the mossy rocks;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Sweep stately o'er the mossy rocks;
-And tsabi ■* in a wild like this,
+And _tsabi_* in a wild like this,

-Hear the tattoo of red woodchucks.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Hear the tattoo of red woodchucks.

-I love the cries of Ug-har-ri ^
+I love the cries of _lig-bar-ri_*

-The ncs-i *' calling for their prey;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The _nes-i_* calling for their prey;
-And leaping of the na-a-li,''
+And leaping of the _na-a-li_,*

-That fly in wildest fear away.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;That fly in wildest fear away.

-I love the hu-hir-tscr-i ^ all,
+I love the _bu-hir-tser-i_* all,
-Khar-sa-a-nii sa-qii-u-tu; "
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;_Khar-sa-a-nu sa-qu-u-tu_;*
+Hear _cu-uts-tsi_* with thunder roll
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Across the skies within my view.

-1 "Bar-ru," an army officer.
+*) "Bar-ru," an army officer.

-2 "Su-bar-tu," Syria.
+*) "Su-bar-tu," Syria.

-3 "Bur-khi-is," antelopes.
+*) "Bur-khi-is," antelopes.

-4 "Tsabi," gazelles.
+*) "Tsabi," gazelles.

-5 "Lig-bar-ri," hyenas.
+*) "Lig-bar-ri," hyenas.

-6 "Nes-i," lions.
+*) "Nes-i," lions.

-7 "Na-a-li," spotted stags.
+*) "Na-a-li," spotted stags.

-8 "Hu-bir-tser-i," beasts of the field.
+*) "Bu-hir-tser-i," beasts of the field.

-9 "Khar-sa-a-nu sa-qu-u-tu," forests thick.
+*) "Khar-sa-a-nu sa-qu-u-tu," forests thick.

-Hear cu-uts-tsi ^^ with thunder roll
-Across the skies within my view,

-I love to see the ca-ca-bi ^
+I love to see the _ca-ca-bi_*

-Peep through the pine-trees o'er my home,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Peep through the pine-trees o'er my home,
-And watch the wild tu-ra-a-khi ^
+And watch the wild _tu-ra-a-khi_*

-And armc ^ welcome, to me come.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And _arme_* welcome, to me come.

 Farewell! ye solitudes, farewell!

-I will not moulder rotting lie
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;I will not moulder rotting lie
 With no one's lips to wish me well;

-O give me immortality!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;O give me immortality!

 But what is fame?
 A bubble blown

-Upon the breeze, that bursts its shell,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Upon the breeze, that bursts its shell,
-And all our brightest hopes are flown.
+And all our brightest hopes are flown,

-And leaves our solitude a hell.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And leaves our solitude a hell.

 The holy minstrel bows his head in woe,
 And sweeps the harpstrings with a movement slow;
 Then lifts his eyes toward the setting sun,
 His evening invocation thus begun:

-*■ O Samas! to the lifting of my hands
+O Samas!* to the lifting of my hands

-Show favor! unto me thy servant turn!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Show favor! unto me thy servant turn!
-What man before thy blessed Light withstands?
+What man before thy blessèd Light withstands?
-O thou! what mortal thine own words can learn?
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;O thou! what mortal thine own words can learn?
 And who can rival them inviolate?

-^ Among the gods no equal thou hast found.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Among* the gods no equal thou hast found.
 In Heaven who of all the gods is great?

-O thou alone! art great through Heaven's bound!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;O thou alone! art great through Heaven's bound!

-On earth what man is great? alas! no one.
+On earth what man is great? alas! no one,

-For thou alone art grfat! through earth's vast bounds.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;For thou alone art great! through earth's vast bounds.
 When wide thy awful voice in Heaven resounds,
-The gods fall prostrate to our Holy One;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The gods fall prostrate to our Holy One;

+*) "Cu-uts-tsi," storms.

+*) "Ca-ca-bi," stars.

+*) "Tu-ra-a-khi," deer.

+*) "Arme," wild goats.

-^° " Cu-uts-tsi," storms.
-Syrian fragments now in the British
+*) This prayer is made up from Assyrian fragments now in the British Museum.

-'^ " Ca-ca-bi." stars.
-Museum.

-2 " Tu-ra-a-khi," deer. ^ See " Records of the Past," vol. iii.
+*) See "Records of the Past," vol. 3. p.

-^ " Arme," wild goats. p.
 136.

-* This prayer is made up from As-

 When on the earth thy voice afar resounds,
-The genii ° bow to thee and kiss the dust.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The genii* bow to thee and kiss the dust.
 In thee, O Samas! do I put my trust,

-For thy great love and mercy wide abounds!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;For thy great love and mercy wide abounds!

 O my Creator, God, thy watchfulness

-O'er me, oh may it never cease!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;O'er me, oh may it never cease!

-Keep thou the opening of my lips! the fleece
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Keep thou the opening of my lips! the fleece
 Of purest snow be my soul's daily dress.
 Guard thou my hands!
 O Samas, Lord of Light!
 And ever keep my life and heart aright!

-TABLET III--- COLUMN I

-Heabani's Wisdom --- Song of the Khau-ik-i
+## Tablet 3: Column 1. --- Heabani's Wisdom --- Song of the Khau-ik-i.

 The dark-eyed maids are dancing in the halls
 Of Erech's palace: music fills the walls
-Of splendor where the Sar-dan-nu ^ enthroned,
+Of splendor where the Sar-dan-nu* enthroned,
 His hours is whiling by the maidens zoned;
 A whirling garland chanting forth a song,
 Accompanied with harps thus sang the throng:

-" Heabani's wisdom chant and singTo Erech's king our mighty Sar.-
+"Heabani's wisdom chant and sing
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;To Erech's king our mighty Sar.*
 When Hea did Heabani bring,
-Who now to Erech comes afar.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Who now to Erech comes afar,
 He taught him then all hidden things
-Of Ki ^ or bright Samu * above.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Of Ki* or bright Samu* above,

-That to the Mu-di ^ mystery brings.
+That to the Mu-di* mystery brings.
-Oh, how Heabani we shall love!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Oh, how Heabani we shall love!

-CJwnts
+_Chorus_

-" Then sing with joy ye Khau-ik-i! **
+"Then sing with joy ye Khau-ik-i!*

-The Khau-ga ^ chant with waving arms,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The Khau-ga* chant with waving arms,
-The Nin-uit * sing Au-un-na-ci ^
+The Nin-uit* sing Au-un-na-ci*

-Give to our Sar your sweetest charms.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Give to our Sar your sweetest charms.

+*) "Genii," spirits.

+*) "Sar-dan-nu," the great King.

+*) "Sar," king.

+*) "Ki," earth.

+*) "Samu," heaven.

-' " Genii," spirits. * " Mu-di," seers or wise men.
+*) "Mu-di," seers or wise men.

-'"Sar-dan-nu," the great King. ""Khau-ik-i," the choral band.
+*) "Khau-ik-i," the choral band.

-'^ " Sar," king. '' " Khau-ga." chorus.

-^" Ki," earth. * " f\'in-uit," song.
+*) "Khau-ga," chorus.

+*) "Nin-uit," song.

-'"Samu," heaven. » " An-un-na-ci," spirits of the earth.
+*) "An-un-na-ci," spirits of the earth.

-" All knowledge that is visible
+"All knowledge that is visible

-Heabani holds it in his glance,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Heabani holds it in his glance,
 Sees visions inconceivable,

-The Zi ^^ his wizard eyes entrance.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The Zi* his wizard eyes entrance.
 Sweet peace he brings from troubled dreams,

-He comes to El-li-tar-du-si,^
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;He comes to El-li-tar-du-si,*
 From a far road by mountain streams;

-Then sing with joy ye Khau-ik-i!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Then sing with joy ye Khau-ik-i!

-Chorus
+_Chorus_

-" Then sing with joy ye Khau-ik-i!
+"Then sing with joy ye Khau-ik-i!

-The Khau-ga chant with waving arms.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The Khau-ga chant with waving arms,
-The Nin-uit sing An-vm-na-ci!
+The Nin-uit sing An-un-na-ci!

-Give to our Sar your sweetest charms.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Give to our Sar your sweetest charms.

-" E'en all that on the tablet rests.
+"E'en all that on the tablet rests,

-In Erech's tower, the Su-bu-ri,-
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;In Erech's tower, the Su-bu-ri,*
 The beautiful, with glorious crests,

-He wrote for far posterity.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;He wrote for far posterity.
 We plead with him to leave us not,

-But Zi-Gab-ri ^ him led away.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But Zi-Gab-ri* him led away,
-When our great Shal-man * joy us brought,
+When our great Shal-man* joy us brought,

-And Elam fled to the blue sea.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And Elam fled to the blue sea.

-Clwrits
+_Chorus_

-" Then sing with joy ye Khau-ik-i!
+"Then sing with joy ye Khau-ik-i!
-Il-gi-sa-kis-sat ^ from above.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Il-gi-sa-kis-sat* from above.
 The Nin-uit sing An-un-na-ci!

-Oh, how Heabani we shall love! "
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Oh, how Heabani we shall love!"

 The maidens note their monarch's moody face,
 And turn their songs to him with easy grace,
 Of their great ruler tune a joyous lay,
 And oft into his eyes hurl glances gay;
 And trumpets join the chorus, rolling drums,
 And wild applause from all the chieftains comes,

-10 •« 2i^" spirits of the earth, air, ' " Zi-Gab-ri," spirits of the moun-

-water, etc. tains.

-1 " El-li-tar-du-si," one of the temples * " Shal-man," deliverer.

-of Erech. ^ " Il-gi-sa-kis-sat," spirits of the

-2 " Su-bu-ri," the lofty. hosts.

 Till the grave seers and councillors now cry
 In praise of him they love so tenderly:
 With arms upraised the mighty chorus join,
 Until his heart is filled with joy divine;
-And thus they sing with more than royal praise.
+And thus they sing with more than royal praise,
 Their love for him in every face doth blaze.

-COLUMN II
+*) "Zi," spirits of the earth, air, water, etc.

+*) "El-li-tar-du-si," one of the temples of Erech.

+*) "Su-bu-ri," the lofty.

+*) "Zi-Gab-ri," spirits of the mountains.

+*) "Shal-man," deliverer.

+*) "Il-gi-sa-kis-sat," spirits of the hosts.

-Songs in Praise of Izdubar and Heabani as Sung by the
+## Tablet 3: Column 2. --- Songs in Praise of Izdubar and Heabani as Sung by the Khau-ik-i.

-Khau-ik-i

 Our Izdubar dear Erech raised